mu373/documentation/docs/epi/survival-analysis/functions.md

 ---
-title: Survival Function
+title: Survival Function and Hazard Function | Survival Analysis
+custom_title: Survival Function and Hazard Function
+sidebar_label: Survival Function
 sidebar_position: 1
 ---

-# Survival Function and Hazard Function

 ## Introduction
 This section introduces the most foundational element of the survival analysis, which are the **survival function** and the **hazard function**.